Social Learning in Non-Stationary Environments: Introduction

 \subsection{Related literature}

-The problem of social learning goes back to \citet{banerjee1992simple} and \citet{bikhchandani1992theory} who considered models where Bayesian rational agents arrive at a market sequentially, observe the actions of the previous agents, and decide based on their private signals and the public observations.
-These authors show that in equilibrium consumers may herd into a sequence of bad decisions; in other words, social learning may fail with positive probability. \citet{smith2000pathological} showed that this learning failure is due to the fact that signals are bounded.
+The problem of social learning goes back to \citet{banerjee1992simple,bikhchandani1992theory} who considered models where Bayesian rational agents arrive at a market sequentially, observe the actions of the previous agents, and decide based on their private signals and the public observations.
+These authors showed that in equilibrium, consumers may herd into a sequence of bad decisions; in other words, social learning fails with positive probability. \citet{smith2000pathological} showed that this learning failure is due to the fact that signals are bounded.
 In the presence of unbounded signals that can overcome any observed behavior, herding cannot happen.

-Different variations of the above model have been considered, where either agents observe only a subset of the previous agents \citep[see, e.g.,][]{ccelen2004observational,acemoglu2011bayesian,lobel2015information}, or the order in which actions are taken is not determined by a line, but rather by a lattice \citep{arieli2019multi}.
-A general analysis of social learning models can be found in \citet{arieli2019general}.
+Different variations of the above model have been considered, where either agents observe only a subset of the previous agents \citep[see \eg][]{ccelen2004observational,acemoglu2011bayesian,lobel2015information}, or the order in which actions are taken is not determined by a line, but rather by a lattice \citep{arieli2019multi}.
+A general analysis of social learning models can be found in \citep{AriMue:MOR2021}.